fives-simulator/fives/scripts/README.md

 ## How to use?

-Simlinks to the right scripts were added to the `../results` directory, and these scripts should usually be run inside `../results` (a few hardcoded paths inside...).
+Symlinks to the right scripts were added to the `../results` directory, and these scripts should usually be run inside `../results` (a few hardcoded paths inside...).
 In particular, a straightforward calibration attempt would call `./run_calibration_parallel.py` from `../results`, after potentially updating details inside the scripts (see the constants at the beginning, to reference the dataset to be used for calibration, for instance, or the // level).
 After the calibration completes, one an run Fives using the calibrated config file, and then run `./run_analysis.py` on the output of the simulation.

+## Notes:

+Auto format of the scripts done with `black -l 120`